github/opensource.guide/getting-started/index.md

   - getting-started/preparing.md
 ---

+We'll start with the basics.
+What is open source?
+What do I need to know before launching a project?
+What should my project include?

-While we cover strategies that are relevant to every open source project, you may find different sections more or less useful, depending on what you need.
+The Open Source Handbook is meant to help you launch projects of all shapes and sizes.
+While we cover strategies that are relevant to every project, you may find certain sections more or less useful, depending on what you need.

+* TOC
+{:toc}

 ---